 \section{Conclusions}

-In this paper, we reviewed more than 70 articles related to various attention mechanisms used in vision applications.
-We provided a comprehensive discussion of the attention techniques along with their strengths and limitations.
-We provided a restructuring of the existing attention mechanisms proposed in the literature into a hierarchical framework based on how they compute their attention scores.
-Choosing the attention score calculation to group the reviewed techniques has been effective in determining how the attention-based models are built and which training strategies are employed therein.
+This paper reviewed more than 70 articles related to various attention mechanisms used in vision applications.
+We comprehensively discussed the attention techniques and their strengths and limitations.
+We offered to restructure the existing attention mechanisms proposed in the literature into a hierarchical framework based on how they compute their attention scores.
+Choosing the attention score calculation to group the reviewed techniques has effectively determined how the attention-based models are built and which training strategies are employed therein.

-Although the capability of the developed attention-based techniques in modeling the salient features and boosting the performance is commendable, various challenges and open questions still remain unanswered, especially with the use of these techniques for computer vision tasks.
-We have listed these challenges and have highlighted research questions that still remain open.
-Despite some recent efforts introduced to cope with some of these limitations, we are still far from having solved the problems related to attention in vision.
-This survey will help researchers to better focus their efforts in addressing these challenges efficiently and in developing attention mechanisms that are better suited for vision-based applications.
+Although the capability of the developed attention-based techniques in modeling the salient features and boosting the performance is commendable, various challenges and open questions still need to be answered, especially when employing these techniques for computer vision tasks.
+We have listed these challenges and highlighted research questions that remain open.
+Despite some recent efforts introduced to cope with these limitations, we still need to solve attention-related problems in vision.
+This survey will help researchers focus on addressing these challenges efficiently and develop attention mechanisms better suited for vision-based applications.